find your perfect postgrad program

 So now we’ve looked at some templates, let’s look at some brief tips on how to write a graduate cover letter:

 Don’t just assume having a degree will sell you, instead you need to point out just why it makes you useful.
-This is slightly easier for say, a marketing job with a marketing degree, but you can work it with any.
+For postgraduates, explicitly link your masters degree or specialist modules to the role’s requirements, such as analytical skills from research methods or sector knowledge from a placement.
+This is slightly easier for say, a marketing job with a marketing masters degree, but you can work it with any.
 For instance, applying for a journalist role with a philosophy degree?
 Point out how you’ve learned to condense lots of information into clear, understandable forms, and how you also touched on things such as politics and scientific ethics.

-Never just say ‘I am good at communicating’.
-Everyone says this.
+Never just say ‘I am good at communicating’, everyone says this.
 Show us how!
 Did you have a fundraising job and participate in the university’s highest raising campaign?
 Mention it.
 Or maybe you worked in customer service and got given more responsibilities due to your skills.
 Definitely worth saying!
-Concrete examples of your skills will look much more impressive than a generic ‘I can do [x]’.
+Concrete examples of your skills will look much more impressive than a generic ‘I can do xxx’.
+Use the STAR method – Situation, Task, Action, Result – for each example to keep it structured and impactful.

 If you have a non-paid role that taught you relevant skills, throw it in there.
-Things such as being the treasurer of a society, or volunteering at children’s events can teach you things, and show that you didn’t just do your degree – you made the effort to do additional things too.
+Things such as being the treasurer of a society, or volunteering at children’s events can teach you things, and show that you didn’t just do your degree – you made the effort to gain additional experience too.

-Remember – you’re not applying to jobs you’re applying to this particular job.
-So talk about what you’d like to do with this company, and where you’d like to be in this company – not in general.
+Remember, you’re not applying to jobs you’re applying to this particular job.
+So, talk about what you’d like to do with this company, and where you’d like to be in this company – not in general.
+Reference specific company news, projects or values (for example, recent sustainability initiatives) to show you have done your research.

-Make sure you know about the company, and can point out specifically why you want to work there.
-No ‘because it’s well-known’.
-For example, if you’re applying for a role at Lush, it goes without saying that Lush is well known for its ethical campaigning, so rather than saying ‘because Lush is ethical’, you would say ‘because [x] campaign really stood out to me, because [reasons]’.
+Make sure you know about the company and can point out specifically why you want to work there – and not just because it’s well-known.
+For example, if you’re applying for a role at Lush, it goes without saying that Lush is well known for its ethical campaigning, so rather than saying ‘because Lush is ethical’, you would say ‘because [xxx] campaign really stood out to me, for [reasons]’.
+Use tools like the company’s careers page, LinkedIn or recent news to find these details.
 This shows you’re interested in working for them, not just a general company.

 Bearing these points in mind, and following the general method shown above, you’ll have a great graduate cover letter in no time.